 Social Enterprise Ecosystem (SEE) and LIGHTS Regional Innovation Network

-The ARC provided funding to the Voinovich School and to other partners at Ohio University to create two unique programs to serve social ventures (Social Enterprise Ecosystem – SEE), as well as assist communities with makerspaces and incubators (LIGHTS).
+The ARC provided funding to the Voinovich School and to other partners at Ohio University to create two programs to serve social ventures (Social Enterprise Ecosystem – SEE), as well as assist communities with makerspaces and incubators (LIGHTS).
 The SEE and LIGHTS programs provide no-cost services and access to capital for entrepreneurs and small businesses in the social sector and early-stage product development.
 The two programs partner with five local foundations and 10 Innovation Gateways in a three-state, 30-county footprint, and has aided over 300 clients, created over 150 new jobs, and helped clients leverage over $13M in investment, grants, and revenue over a 2.5 year period.
 LIGHTS is continuing on under prime grantee arrangement with Shawnee State University with a new initiative in the recovery sector.

 A prime example of success is New Resource Solutions (NRS), an early stage ‘fintech’ social enterprise connecting solar energy developers and investors to enable third-party-owned solar installations for small-to-medium-sized projects previously deemed below threshold for investor-owned solar projects.
 The Voinovich School’s SEE has helped the company raise $775,000 in seed capital to launch and acquire its first major project: a $1.6 million solar roof installation on a rural school district’s middle and high school building generating over 70% of the building’s energy needs and saving the district $20,000 annually in energy costs.
 NRS enables solar power installations for public service buildings, non-profits, community organizations, and others that cannot afford solar systems by unlocking small-scale projects for impact investors.